JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 # 🔥 News
+- *2024.08*: Check out our newest work on joint modeling of graph and language ([paper](https://arxiv.org/abs/2407.09709),[code](https://github.com/JiaruiFeng/GOFA)).
+In this work, we propose GOFA, which interleave GNN layers into LLMs to enable LLM with the ability to reason on graph.
+We also design multiple novel large-scale unsupervised pretraining tasks for GOFA.
+GOFA achieves SOTA results across multiple benchmarking datasets!
 - *2024.06*: We release [TAGLAS](https://github.com/JiaruiFeng/TAGLAS), an atlas of text-attributed graph datasets.
 We provide easy-to-use APIs for loading datasets, tasks, and evaluation metrics.
 The technical report is available in [arxiv](https://arxiv.org/abs/2406.14683).
 The project is still in development, any suggestions are welcome.
 - *2024.04*: &nbsp;🎉🎉 [PathFinder](https://www.biorxiv.org/content/10.1101/2024.01.13.575534v1) is accepted by Frontiers in Cellular Neuroscience!
 - *2024.01*: &nbsp;🎉🎉 [COLA](https://arxiv.org/abs/2309.10376) is accepted by WWW 2024!
 Congratulations to Hao!